cabal-club/cable/handshake.md

 See the subsequent subsections for concrete details.

 ### 5.3 Message encoding
-This subsection defines pseudocode function `WriteMsg(plaintext)` that takes the full Cable Wire Protocol message payload, `plaintext`, as bytes, and writes them to the network, performing encryption and fragmentation:
+This subsection defines a pseudocode function `WriteMsg(plaintext)` that takes the full Cable Wire Protocol message payload, `plaintext`, as bytes, and writes them to the network, performing encryption and fragmentation: